sygic-travel/apple-sdk/README.md

 For further details see [Full SDK documentation](http://docs.sygictravelapi.com/apple-sdk/latest/).

+## Getting the SDK

+### Installing via CocoaPods

+Simply add a `TravelKit` pod to your `Podfile`.
+Then run `pod update` to fetch the SDK automatically.

+### Getting the framework from GitHub

+You can grab a released compiled SDK package or its source code on [GitHub](https://github.com/sygic-travel/apple-sdk).
+Check out the repository or grab it from the _Releases_ section.

 ## Development Requirements

 All development requirements are actually recommendations as it reflects the environment we use to develop and distribute the code.